 - A source has no data to send

-Sources should not send TYPE_EMPTY
+Sources can't send TYPE_EMPTY

 in response to

 update requests.
-Sources should send TYPE_NO_DATA
+Send TYPE_NO_DATA

 instead.